piyush-mishra-pm/auth-node-react/README.md

 - notification from redux.
 - authenticated routes on frontend.
 - Loading spinner on Buttons sending HTTPRequests (and disable them from sending multiple events, until previous one resolves).
+  - Loading Spinner (should disable when route changed)